LeeJoh22/INFO201Project/FinalProjectAllQuestionsAnswered.md

 The visualization shows that higher average uninsured percentages generally result in higher average deaths per 100,000 from all causes.
 This means that affordable health care plays a crucial part in preventing deaths from common illnesses like influenza to serious ones like cancer.
 With higher percentages of uninsured people, less are able to have regular health checkups or afford expensive treatments that are covered by insurance plans resulting in higher death rates.
 In the visualization, it can be seen that the trend line has a positive slope.
 The northeast generally had 5-10% uninsured and 700-750 deaths per 100,000 but the southeast had 10-15% uninsured and 850-900 deaths per 100,000.
 While this is the most extreme case, the southwest had 17.5-22.5% uninsured and 775-825 deaths per 100,000.
 With the southeast already being the unhealthiest region in general, having higher uninsured rates exponentially increased the average deaths.
 Regions like the southeast that are more moderate saw a steady increase in deaths for higher uninsured percentages.
 Exactly how impactful the uninsured percentage is on deaths needs to be further analyzed by doing state level analysis over a period of a couple decades.
 There needs to also be research into how the number of healthcare visits impacts an individual's health and their chances of developing different illnesses to further support this claim.

 #### Question 2 Findings:
-The R plot represents the age-adjusted death rate per 100,000 people across various regions in the United States.
-The data has been normalized by age, allowing for a fair comparison of mortality rates across different age groups.

-The x-axis represents the year 2015, which means the data plotted is specific to that year.
-The y-axis represents the age-adjusted death rate per 100,000 people, with a higher number indicating a higher death rate.
-The plot is color-coded based on the region of the United States, with each region represented by a unique color.

-Upon observing the plot, it can be inferred that the death rate across different regions varies.
-For example, the death rate in the Northeast region is higher than that in the Midwest region, while the death rate in the Southeast region is significantly lower than that in the Midwest region.
-The regions can also be observed to exhibit some degree of variation within themselves, indicating that mortality rates can differ even within a given region based on factors such as lifestyle, access to healthcare, and other socioeconomic factors.

-The presence of two trend lines on the plot suggests that the age-adjusted death rate has shown an increase over the years for other causes and for selected causes (Heart Disease, Stroke, Cancer).

-It is important to note that while this plot provides valuable insights into regional trends in mortality rates, it does not offer a comprehensive explanation for these trends.
-Thus, further investigation into the specific causes of death and other relevant factors can be seen in the following plots to determine the underlying drivers of these patterns.

 #### Q2 Part 1 Findings
 #### Deaths/100,000 based on low income/non insured percent (Heart Disease):